FraunhoferIOSB/FAAAST-Service/assetconnection/modbus/README.md

 - Operations
 - KeyManagerFactory for TLS connections
-- Only PropertyElements are supported as of now.
-Are more necessary?
-E.g., blobs are not really reasonable, as modbus is not designed for that.
+- Only PropertyElements, Blobs and Files are supported as of now.
+Are more necessary? think of intent and uses of modbus.
 - probably a lot more which I will discover when running the program